burakayy7/blog--old/_posts/2024-02-16-Gradient-Descent.md

 $$

 The first thing we wish to know, is how much our error will change with a small change in m.
-Then according to that value, we will adjust m to reduce
+Then according to that value, we will adjust m to reduce our error.
+We then repeat this process for m and b.

+And this is when something called [Derivative](https://en.wikipedia.org/wiki/Derivative) comes in.

+Now I wish I could go into great detail on how a derivative works and the theory behind it, but this post is already getting wordy, so reach out and let me know if you would like a seperate post on derivatives.